Table of Contents

 This is the most common decision intermediate POD sellers face.
 The right answer depends on your margin target and brand positioning.

 Printify gives you supplier flexibility.
-Printify is the most flexible of the best print-on-demand apps for Shopify, connecting your store to a global network of over 90 Print Providers offering more than 1,300 custom products across every major category.
+Printify connects your store to a global network of Print Providers offering more than 900 custom products across every major category, according to Merch Titans' 2026 review.
 Printify outperforms other apps with the freedom to choose your Print Provider based on price, location, production speed, or print quality — making it especially powerful for sellers who want to control their product cost and shipping costs without being locked into one supplier's rates.

 Printful trades some margin for reliability.
 Printful's vertical integration means consistent quality at the cost of higher base prices.
 You pay more per unit, but you know exactly what your customer receives every time.
-Printful offers over 340 different products and some of the best white-label branding tools in the industry — if you're trying to build a real brand rather than just sell generic products, Printful is the right tool for that.
+Printful offers strong white-label branding tools — if you're trying to build a real brand rather than just sell generic products, Printful is the right tool for that.

 For a deeper look at how each integration actually works inside your Shopify admin, read our dedicated guides: Printful integration dashboard, how the Printful integration works, Printify app integration walkthrough, and Printify integration costs.